Nako village is India's best-kept secret!

 It's also the first village in Kinnaur if you come from Manali - Rohtang - Kunzum - Kaza.

-In fact, it’s that remote that you can’t expect mobile range during the day and the Internet is still a huge commodity!
+In fact, it's that remote that you can't expect mobile range during the day, and the Internet is still a gigantic commodity!

 Yet, I fell in love with Nako village, from head to toe, so that we even ended up staying one more day there than what we had initially planned.

-Most visitors come to Nako in the afternoon or evening to stay over for a night before moving on to either direction Kinnaur or to go to Tabo village.
+Most visitors come to Nako in the afternoon or evening to stay over for a night before moving on in either direction to Kinnaur or to go to Tabo village.

 Many don't even stop by Nako!

-The reason for that I think is because the village is really small, so besides the Tibetan Buddhist monastery aka Gompa, the old village part and the lake, there isn’t much more to do.
+The reason for that, I think, is because the village is tiny, so besides the Tibetan Buddhist monastery, aka Gompa, the old village part, and the lake, there isn't much more to do.

-A lot of people, foreign visitors such as Israelis, etc with Taxi and passionate Enfield riders, tend to aim for the other more prominent Gompas in Spiti valley so their drivers usually take them to Nako for a night and the rest of the 7 days the time is spend staying 1-2 nights in other villages such as Tabo and Dhankar.
+A lot of people, foreign visitors such as Israelis, etc., with taxis and passionate Enfield riders, tend to aim for the other more prominent gompas in Spiti Valley.
+Their drivers usually take them to Nako for a night, and the rest of the 7 days are spent staying 1-2 nights in other villages such as Tabo and Dhankar.

 So, Nako village is literally empty from 11 am to 3 pm!